 Post-adoption depression is a very real issue that some adoptive and birth parents face.
 The symptoms and rates of occurrences (1 in 7 moms, 1 in 10 dads/partners), are similar to postpartum depression (PPD), and can also include unsure feelings about tough decisions, adjusting to a new parenting role, bonding issues, unresolved infertility issues, and more.

 Just like with PPD, there are many treatment options to help parents struggling with post-adoption depression.
 Support groups, specifically trained counselors and therapists and knowledgeable prescribers can all play a major role in recovery.
 We want you to know that there are good resources for you that provide non-judgmental support, information, and connection with others.
 We’ve listed some below and hope that you find them useful.
-Please also look at our international support map for resources near you or call our HelpLine.
+Visit our local support page for resources near you or call ourour HelpLine.

 PSI has a specialized support coordinator dedicated to birth moms who are having a hard time, either with the birth and relinquishment of their baby or with subsequent pregnancies.
 If you are a birth mom who needs help please reach out to Maureen Fura: